-A technique called early evaluation has been described for improving the performance of phased logic circuits.
-An extension of a previously published translation algorithm has been shown by means of marked-graph theory to result in live and safe phased logic circuits.
-The inclusion of this technique in the phased logic design flow allows a designer to specify a circuit in VHDL or Verilog, synthesize it to a clocked netlist, translate it to a PL netlist, and then make tradeoffs between increased area and performance through the automated insertion of early evaluation gates.
-This technique has been shown to improve the performance of several benchmark circuits of various architectural types, including a pipelined integer CPU and a microcoded floating point unit.
+A technique called EE has been described for improving the performance of PL circuits.
+An extension of a previously published translation algorithm has been shown by means of marked-graph theory to result in live and safe PL circuits.
+The inclusion of this technique in the PL design flow allows a designer to specify a circuit in VHDL or Verilog, synthesize it to a clocked netlist, translate it to a PL netlist, and then make tradeoffs between increased area and performance through the automated insertion of EE gates.
+This technique has been shown to improve the performance of several benchmark circuits of various architectural types, including a pipelined integer CPU and a microcoded floating-point unit.